kedars/esp-jumpstart-book/docs/en/manufacturing.rst

 Generating the Factory Data
 ---------------------------

-Now we are good to go from the firmware perspective.
+[sec:gen\_factory\_data] Now we are good to go from the firmware perspective.
 But we still need to identify some mechanism for generating the factory data that will be written to the *fctry* partition.

 The utility
 *idf/nvs\_flash/nvs\_partition\_generator/nvs\_partition\_gen.py* is